Strongly proper connected coloring of graphs: Proofs of the results

 We claim that this coloring satisfies the desired property.
 Indeed, let $u,v$ be any two vertices of $G$.
 Denote by $P_j(x,y)$, $j=1,2$, the unique path from $x$ to $y$ in the tree $T_i$.
 Consider the path $P_1(u,r)$.
 Clearly, it is nonrepetitive by the construction of the coloring.
 If $v$ lies on $P_1(u,r)$, then the sub-path $P_1(u,v)$ is nonrepetitive, too, and we are done.
 So, assume that $v$ lies outside $P_1(u,r)$ and consider the path $P_2(r,v)$.
 If the only common vertex of these two paths is $r$, then we may glue them together into a longer path $P_1(u,r)P_2(r,v)$, which is clearly nonrepetitive, as the sets of colors on both fragments are disjoint.

-Finally suppose that the two paths, $P_1(u,r)$ and $P_2(r,v)$, have some common vertices other than the root $r$ and let $z$ be the one with the largest distance from $r$.
+Finally suppose that the two paths, $P_1(u,r)$ and $P_2(r,v)$, have some common vertices other than the root $r$ and let $x$ be the one with the largest distance from $r$ (in the tree $T_1$, say).
 Then the two sub-paths $P_1(u,x)$ and $P_2(x,v)$ intersect in only one vertex $x$ and, as before, we may glue them together to get the nonrepetitive path $P_1(u,x)P_2(x,v)$.
 This completes the proof. \end{proof}

-To get the statement of Theorem \ref{Theorem Thue} it suffices to apply the following simple fact following easily from the celebrated theorem of Nash-Williams \cite{Nash-Williams} (see Corollary 44 in \cite{Ozeki-Yamashita}).
+To get the second assertion of Theorem \ref{Theorem Thue} it suffices to apply the following simple fact following easily from the celebrated theorem of Nash-Williams \cite{Nash-Williams} (see Corollary 44 in \cite{Ozeki-Yamashita}).

 \begin{theorem}[Nash-Williams \cite{Nash-Williams}] Every $2k$-edge-connected graph contains $k$ edge-disjoint spanning trees. \end{theorem}

 Indeed, it is enough to take $k=2$ and notice that a $4$-edge-connected graph is all the more $4$-(vertex)-connected.